-In-kind donations are an often-overlooked form of donation that can be greatly impactful on your organization.
+In-kind donations are an often-overlooked form of giving that can greatly impact your organization.
 In this guide, we’ll cover what in-kind donations are and the top ways they can support your nonprofit’s cause.
 Let’s get started!

 What are in-kind donations?